antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 }
 ```

-Here we used `"dataType":"bool"` to indicate that this parameter should support `true`/`false` values.
-Now we will use the value of this parameter
+Here you used `"dataType":"bool"` to indicate that this parameter should support `true`/`false` values.
+Now you will use the value of this parameter
 to determine if content will be added to the project.
-First let's see how we can exclude `Contact.cshtml` when `EnableContactPage` is set to false.
+First let's see how you can exclude `Contact.cshtml` when `EnableContactPage` is set to false.
-To exclude a file from being processed during creation, we need to add a new element into the `template.json` file.
+To exclude a file from being processed during creation, you need to add a new element into the `template.json` file.
 The required content to add is
 shown in the code block below.

 ```